HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 - INP is generally strong on desktop across most major platforms, suggesting that modern JS stacks and browser improvements are helping responsiveness.
 - LCP is the biggest differentiator-platforms that ship fast themes and tightly controlled app ecosystems tend to score better.
-- WooCommerce has scale, but not automatic speed: its CWV pass rates lag behind SaaS-heavy ecosystems, which is consistent with its "infinite customization" nature.
+- WooCommerce has scale, but not automatic speed: its CWV pass rates lag behind SaaS-heavy ecosystems, which is consistent with its infinite customizatio" nature.

 ### Year-over-year movement

-Looking at the largest platforms from 2024 → 2025, most ecosystems improved their "good CWV" share, but the magnitude differs:
+Looking at the largest platforms from 2024 → 2025, most ecosystems improved their "good" Core Web Vitals share, but the magnitude differs:

 - Wix eCommerce sees the biggest jump (≈ 16.2% on mobile and 18.8% on desktop).
 - Shopify also improves materially (≈ 7.9% mobile; 5.8% desktop).